Time Saving – Reduced Overall Construction Time

 Relocatable modular buildings are designed to be reused or repurposed multiple times and transported to different building sites.

 Relocatable modular buildings are utilized mainly for medical clinics and to any application where a relocatable building can meet a temporary space need.
 These buildings offer fast delivery, ease of relocation, low-cost reconfiguration, accelerated depreciation schedules and enormous flexibility.
-These buildings are essential in cases where speed, temporary space and the ability to relocate are necessary.
+These buildings are essential in cases where speed, temporary space and the ability to relocate is necessary.

 Up to 70% shorter construction time